 By Carmen Bos

 After the election of 2016, the United Kingdom voted to leave the European Union.
 From this point on, the UK and the European Union started their negotiations.
 These took longer than expected and after years of complex and bitter negotiations, the United Kingdom officially left the European Union on January 31st, 2020.
 It consequentially applied a new deal on the 1st of January 2021, called the Trade and Cooperation Agreement.
 But what implies the deal they finally agreed on and how will this impact the travelers from and to the United Kingdom?
-Fly Aeolus explains everything you need to know about Brexit and the tourism industry.
+Fly Aeolus explains everything you need to know about Brexit and the travel industry.

 A closer look into the Trade and Cooperation Agreement